Metric Compatible Training for Online Backfilling in Large-Scale Retrieval: Abstract

 \section{Abstract}

 Backfilling is the process of re-extracting all gallery embeddings from upgraded models in image retrieval systems.
-It inevitably requires a prohibitively large amount of computational cost and even entails the downtime of the service.
+It inevitably spends a prohibitively large amount of computational cost and even entails the downtime of the service.
 Although backward-compatible learning sidesteps this challenge by tackling query-side representations, this leads to suboptimal solutions in principle because gallery embeddings cannot benefit from model upgrades.
-We address this dilemma by introducing an online backfilling algorithm, which enables us to achieve a progressive performance improvement during the backfilling process while not sacrificing the final performance of new model after the completion of backfilling.
-To this end, we first propose a simple distance rank merge technique for online backfilling.
-Then, we incorporate a reverse transformation module for more effective and efficient merging, which is further enhanced by adopting a metric-compatible contrastive learning approach.
+We address this dilemma by introducing an online backfilling algorithm, which enables us to achieve a progressive performance improvement during the backfilling process without sacrificing the full performance of the new model after the completion of backfilling.
+To this end, we first show that a simple distance rank merge is a reasonable option for online backfilling.
+Then, we incorporate a reverse transformation module for more effective and efficient merging, which is further enhanced by adopting metric-compatible contrastive learning.
 These two components help to make the distances of old and new models compatible, resulting in desirable merge results during backfilling with no extra computational overhead.
-Extensive experiments show the effectiveness of our framework on four standard benchmarks in various settings.
+Extensive experiments show the benefit of our framework on four standard benchmarks in various settings.